Swoozeki/mockoon-config-generator/README.md

 This tool allows you to define your Mockoon API mock configuration using TypeScript files, which are then compiled and combined into a single Mockoon configuration file.
 This approach provides several benefits:

-- **Type safety**: Define your mock API with TypeScript's type checking
+- **Type safety**: Define your mock API with TypeScript's type checking and custom interfaces
 - **Modularity**: Split your configuration into multiple files for better organization
 - **Version control**: Easier to track changes in your mock API configuration
 - **Reusability**: Share common configurations across different endpoints
+- **Type definitions**: Full TypeScript definitions for all configuration objects

 ## Directory Structure